Screaper91/hc-tcg/hc-parity.md

 ### Wolf
 *If Wolf is attached to rare 5AM Pearl, her secondary deals an additional 30hp damage*

-**Online:** Can only be played on your active row.
+**Online/CREO:** Can only be played on your active row.
 If any of your Hermits are attacked and take damage on the opponent's turn, each attached Wolf deals 20hp damage to the opponent's active Hermit.

-**CREO/HC10:** If the attached Hermit is attacked by the opponent, deal 20hp damage (ignores armor).
+**HC10:** If the attached Hermit is attacked by the opponent, deal 20hp damage (ignores armor).

 ### Thorns
 **Online:** If the attached Hermit is attacked and takes damage on the opponent's turn, deal `X`hp damage to the opponent (ignores armor).